By the end of this module you will be able to:

 4. Rejection Metrics

-The rejection metrics tab See a breakdown of rejection reasons
+The rejection metrics tab shows a breakdown of rejection reasons.

 Use this report to: assess whether there are deal-breaker questions you should add in your application to filter out unqualified candidates.